aws-samples/step-functions-workflows-collection/data-processing/cdk/README.md

 ## Testing

 1. After completion of Deployment Instructions, navigate to Step Functions in the AWS console and select the workflow that starts with ProcessingImageDataPatternStateMachine.
-Make sure you are in the correct region
+If you don't see it, make sure you are in the correct region
 2. Select 'Start Execution' and copy the contents of statemachine/data-workflow-pattern-*.json and replace the existing comment in the input text area with it, then Start Execution.  *If you uploaded your own custom images, you will need to modify the input accordingly*
 3. Observe the State Machine workflow execution.
 It may take several seconds for the workflow to complete
 4. Navigate to DynamoDB in the AWS console, select Tables, then select the images-data-workflow-pattern-sl table and click "Explore table items" and then perform a scan by clicking the Run button.
 You should have several records with metadata and labels from the Rekognition service